 Category Archives: Drawing Management

-LOCAL GRID TO KNOWN GRID CUSTOM COODINATE SYSTEMS IN CIVIL 3D and QGIS
+LOCAL GRID TO KNOWN GRID CUSTOM COORDINATE SYSTEMS IN CIVIL 3D and QGIS

 In civil engineering jobs, local coordinate systems like mine grids and council grids can be a real headache.
 Transforming data between them is an ongoing headache throughout the life of that project.